s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

     }
 }
 ```
-This function just iterates over all characters in the string and  sends them one by one.
+This function just iterates over all characters in a string and  sends them one by one.

 ### Raspberry Pi config

-The startup sequence of the Raspberry Pi is the following (very simplified):
+Raspberry Pi startup sequence is the following (simplified):

 1. The device is powered on.
-1. GPU starts first, it reads `config.txt` file from the boot partition.
+1. GPU starts first, it reads `config.txt` file from boot partition.
 This file contains some configuration parameters that GPU uses to adjust further startup sequence.
-1. kernel7.img` is loaded into memory and executed.
+1. `kernel7.img` is loaded into memory and executed.

-To be able to run our simple OS `config.txt` file should be the following
+To be able to run our simple OS, `config.txt` file should be the following

 ```
 arm_control=0x200